ar-io/docs/docs/src/guides/arns/registering.md

 <img class="amazingdiagram" :src="$withBase('/images/arns-name-configure.jpeg')">

-Towards the bottom of the page, you can also see the cost of your currently configured purchase in [IO tokens](../../token.md), and the AR required to pay for gas for the transaction.
+Towards the bottom of the page, you can also see the cost of your currently configured purchase in [ARIO tokens](../../token.md), and the AR required to pay for gas for the transaction.

 ## Confirm Your Purchase